This topic describes the differences between application and authentication sessions.

 - When authentication sessions are enabled, PingFederate maintains session data in memory.

-external storage.
-This optional capability allows administrators to support use
+on an external storage.
+This optional capability allows administrators to support

-cases where a longer session duration or a greater resilience against restarts of
+use cases where a longer session duration or a greater resilience against restarts

-PingFederate and browsers is desired.
-The retrieval and update operations are
+of PingFederate and browsers is desired.
+The retrieval and update

-optimized to provide a fast and seamless user experience.
-For instance, a
+operations are optimized to provide a fast and seamless user experience.
+For

-retrieval from the external storage is only required when an authentication
+instance, a retrieval from the external storage is only required when an

 Persistent authentication sessions require an external storage.
 For more information, see Defining a datastore for persistent authentication sessions.